slonigiraf/whitepaper/giraf/ENG.md

 ## How laws are written

 The process of lawmaking is closely tied to economic activity.
 For example, politicians in the United States often rely on [funding from lobbyists](https://en.wikipedia.org/wiki/Lobbying_in_the_United_States) to run for office and push for legislation that benefits those lobbyists.
-Similarly, editors of Wikipedia articles may spend their valuable time and resources [fighting for the content](https://en.wikipedia.org/wiki/Wikipedia:Edit_warring) of an article, and the author of a schoolbook or a publishing house may receive funding from individuals or groups who wish to promote [their point of view](https://meduza.io/feature/2019/10/21/ministerstvo-prosveschenie).
-In the case of Bitcoin, miners [are paid](https://bitcoin.org/bitcoin.pdf) for their work in changing the balances of wallets.
+Similarly, editors of Wikipedia articles may spend their valuable time and resources [fighting for the content](https://en.wikipedia.org/wiki/Wikipedia:Edit_warring) of an article.
+The author of a schoolbook or a publishing house may receive funding from individuals or groups who wish to promote [their point of view](https://meduza.io/feature/2019/10/21/ministerstvo-prosveschenie).
+In the case of Bitcoin, miners [are paid](https://bitcoin.org/bitcoin.pdf) for changing the balances of wallets.
 In some cases, foreign countries may even intervene in the lawmaking process of another country [with money](https://www.reuters.com/article/politicsNews/idUSN2450753720071024).

-It can be argued that the practice of buying and selling laws, also known as lobbying, is a global norm that is generally accepted and serves as an important tool for creating consensus in society.
-This in turn can lead to economic well-being, as seen in the United States with its well-established lobbying practices.
+The practice of buying and selling laws, also known as lobbying, is a global norm that is generally accepted and serves as an essential tool for creating consensus in society.
+It can lead to economic well-being, as seen in the United States with its well-established lobbying practices.

 ## Is lobbying bad or good?